Prostitution in Bangladesh: Society

 In Bangladesh, professional sex work is one of the most socially hated professions, and sex workers are frequently subjected to social harassment.
 Police forces often carry out raids against illegal prostitution in various places, especially in hotels, and arrest both sex workers and their clients and send them to court.

 Although many sex workers are registered voters, they receive almost no civic benefits.
 As they grow older, many of them face severe problems.
 Even during elections, they are marked separately and made to vote in a separate line.
 At one time, sex workers were not even allowed to wear shoes.

 Traditionally, after the death of a sex worker, only their fellow workers are allowed to touch the body.
 It is socially prohibited to bury them in a public cemetery.
 So usually, their bodies are either buried informally or floated in river water.
-Religious leaders in Bangladesh have long strongly opposed performing the Janaza (funeral prayer) for sex workers due to their "immoral" profession.
+Religious leaders in Bangladesh have long strongly opposed performing the Janāzah (Islamic funeral rites) for sex workers due to their "immoral" profession.

-On February 6, 2020, for the first time, after the death of Hamida Begum, a sex worker from the Daulatdia brothel, a Janaza was held according to religious customs with the help of NGOs and the Goalondo police station, breaking the usual tradition.
-Around 200 people attended her Janaza.
+On February 6, 2020, for the first time, after the death of Hamida Begum, a sex worker from the Daulatdia brothel, a Janāzah was held according to religious customs with the help of NGOs and the Goalondo police station, breaking the usual tradition.
+Around 200 people attended her Janāzah.
 Later, about 400 more people joined the Milad Mahfil and Kulkhani (memorial prayers).
-However, for leading this Janaza, Golam Mostafa, the Imam of the Daulatdia Railway Station Mosque, was socially harassed and later decided not to perform any more funeral prayers for sex workers.
-Despite this, in the presence of local police administration, he led the Janaza prayers for two more sex workers named Rina Begum and Parvin on February 20 and 22 of the same year.
+However, for leading this Janāzah, Golam Mostafa, the Imam of the Daulatdia Railway Station Mosque, was socially harassed and later decided not to perform any more funeral prayers for sex workers.
+Despite this, in the presence of local police administration, he led the Janāzah prayers for two more sex workers named Rina Begum and Parvin on 20 and 22 February of the same year.

 Sex workers in Bangladesh often suffer from extreme poverty.
 There is no government initiative for healthcare in the brothel areas.
 Instead, healthcare and medical services are provided by various private service organizations including PIACT Bangladesh.
 When seeking treatment at external hospitals, sex workers have to hide their real names and identities.

 After primary education, there is hardly any opportunity for sex workers' children to pursue further education.
 Schools outside the brothels do not want to admit them.
 Though some manage to get their children admitted to outside schools by hiding their identity.
 When trying to admit children to school, get medical services, open a bank account, collect death certificates, or join alternative professions, people in society look down on them because their ID cards mention the brothel.
 For this reason, the name "Daulatdia Brothel" was changed in national ID cards.
 As a result, around 5,500 residents, including sex workers, are now officially recognized as residents of "Daulatdia Bazar Purbo Para" instead of "Daulatdia Brothel."